RishitMori/iron_man_repo2/README.md

    - Rebuild `scratch-blocks` by `npm run prepublish` to apply the new changes.

 8. **Restart the Project:**
-   - Restart the Scratch project to see the changes.
+   - Restart the  project by `npm start` in scratch-gui.